9. Database access

 - opens a connection to the data source

-- works with the data source in read/write mode
+- works with the read/write data source

 - closes the connection

-- IDbConnection, which encapsulates the connection’s properties and methods.
+- IDbConnection which encapsulates the connection's properties and methods.

 Name | Type | Role |

-P | Database connection string.
-It specifies all the parameters required to establish a connection with a specific database. | |
+P | connecting chain to the base.
+It specifies all the parameters required to establish a connection with a specific base. | |

-M | Opens the connection to the database defined by ConnectionString | |
+M | opens the connection to the base defined by ConnectionString | |

-M | Closes the connection | |
+M | closes the connection | |

 M | starts a transaction. | |

-P | Connection state: ConnectionState.Closed, ConnectionState.Open, ConnectionState.Connecting, ConnectionState.Executing, ConnectionState.Fetching, ConnectionState.Broken |
+P | connection status : ConnectionState.Closed, ConnectionState.Open, ConnectionState.Connecting, ConnectionState.Executing, ConnectionState.Fetching, ConnectionState.Broken |

-If Connection is a class that implements the IDbConnection interface, the connection can be opened as follows:
+If Connection is a class implementing the IDbConnection, the connection can be opened as follows:

 Name | Type | Role |

-P | specifies what to execute - takes its values from an enumeration: - CommandType.Text: executes the SQL statement defined in the CommandText property.
-This is the default value. - CommandType.StoredProcedure: executes a stored procedure in the database | |
+P | indicates what is to be executed - takes its values from an enumeration : - CommandType.Text : executes the SQL command defined in the CommandText.
+This is the default value. - CommandType.StoredProcedure : executes a procedure stored in the | |

-P | - the text of the SQL statement to execute if CommandType= CommandType.Text - the name of the stored procedure to execute if CommandType= CommandType.StoredProcedure | |
+P | - text of SQL command to be executed if CommandType= CommandType.Text - the name of the stored procedure to be executed if CommandType= CommandType.StoredProcedure | |

-P | the IDbConnection connection to use to execute the SQL statement | |
+P | the connection IDbConnection to be used to execute the SQL command | |

-P | the IDbTransaction transaction in which to execute the SQL statement | |
+P | the transaction IDbTransaction in which to execute the SQL command | |

-P | The list of parameters for a parameterized SQL statement.
-The statement `update articles set price=price*1.1 where id=@id` has the parameter `@id`. | |
+P | the parameter list of a parameterized SQL order.
+The order update articles set price=price*1.1 where id=@id has the @id parameter. | |

-M | To execute a SELECT SQL statement.
-This returns an IDataReader object representing the result of the SELECT statement. | |
+M | to execute a SQL order Select.
+The result is an object IDataReader representing the result of Select. | |

-M | to execute an SQL Update, Insert, or Delete statement.
-The number of rows affected by the operation (updated, inserted, or deleted) is returned. | |
+M | to execute a SQL order Update, Insert, Delete.
+This gives the number of lines affected by the operation (updated, inserted, deleted). | |

-M | to execute an SQL Select statement that returns a single result, such as: select count(*) from articles. | |
+M | to execute a SQL order Select returns a single result as in : select count(*) from articles. | |

-M | to create the IDbParameter parameters of a parameterized SQL statement. | |
+M | to create parameters IDbParameter order SQL. | |

-M | allows you to optimize the execution of a parameterized query ( ) when it is executed multiple times with different parameters. |
+M | optimizes the execution of a parameterized query when it is executed multiple times with different parameters. |

-If Command is a class that implements the IDbCommand interface, executing an SQL statement without a transaction will take the following form:
+If Command is a class implementing the IDbCommand, execution of a SQL order without a transaction will take the following form:

 Name | Type | Role |

-P | The number of columns in the IDataReader table | |
+P | the number of columns in the table IDataReader | |

-M | GetName(i) returns the name of column i in the IDataReader table. | |
+M | GetName(i) returns the name of column n° i table IDataReader. | |

-P | Item[i] represents column number i of the current row in the IDataReader table. | |
+P | Item[i] represents column n° i in the current row of the table IDataReader. | |

-M | moves to the next row of the IDataReader table.
-Returns True if the read operation was successful, False otherwise. | |
+M | moves to the next line in the table IDataReader.
+Render Boolean True if the reading was possible, False or else. | |

-M | Closes the IDataReader table. | |
+M | close the table IDataReader. | |

-M | GetBoolean(i): returns the Boolean value of column i in the current row of the table IDataReader.
-Other similar methods are as follows: GetDateTime, GetDecimal, GetDouble, GetFloat, GetInt16, GetInt32, GetInt64, GetString. | |
+M | GetBoolean(i): returns the Boolean value of column no. i in the current table row IDataReader.
+Other similar methods include : GetDateTime, GetDecimal, GetDouble, GetFloat, GetInt16, GetInt32, GetInt64, GetString. | |

-M | Getvalue(i): returns the value of column i in the current row of the IDataReader table as an object type. | |
+M | Getvalue(i): returns the value of column no. i in the current table row IDataReader as a type object. | |

-M | IsDBNull(i) returns True if column i of the current row in the IDataReader table has no value, which is represented by the SQL NULL value. |
+M | IsDBNull(i) makes True if column no. i in the current row of the IDataReader has no value, symbolized by SQL NULL. |

 9.3.4.
-Error handling
+Error management

 ![]() |

-The final project will look like this:
+The final project will be as follows:

 ![]() |

-- [1]: The project will have a configuration file [App.config]
+- [1]: the project will have a configuration file [App.config]

-- [System.Configuration] to use the [App.config] configuration file
+- [System.Configuration] to use the configuration file [App.config]

-- [3, 4]: explain how to add references to a project.
+- [3, 4]: remind you how to add references to a project.

-- [5, 6]: Recap of how to add the [App.config] file to a project.
+- [5, 6]: recall how to add the [App.config] file to a project.

-The [App.config] configuration file will be as follows:
+The configuration file [App.config] will be as follows:

 <?xml version="1.0" encoding="utf-8" ?>